flowr-analysis/flowr/wiki/Control Flow Graph.md

     style n1 stroke:cyan,stroke-width:6.5px;    style n3 stroke:green,stroke-width:6.5px;
 ```

 <details>

 <summary style="color:gray">R Code of the CFG</summary>

-The analysis required _1.3 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplification: `unique-cf-sets` .

 ```r
 print(3)
 ```

 </details>

 This is due to the fact that the [dataflow graph](https://github.com/flowr-analysis/flowr/wiki/Dataflow-Graph) does contain the required call information (and there are no new control vertices to add as the built-in call has no target in the source code):

 ```mermaid
 flowchart LR